Frank Calder: Early career

 Calder worked as a sports editor at the Montreal Witness.
 From there, he moved to the Montreal Herald and Daily Telegraph.
 After that, he passed the role of sports editor to Elmer Ferguson so that he could move on to take the financial editor's chair, in which capacity he covered the Montreal Stock Exchange, Canada's largest stock market at the time.
 He maintained his interest in sports, creating the Montreal School Rugby League.
 He was the secretary-treasurer of the Montreal Football (Soccer) Association in 1903 and remained in that position until at least 1911, when he represented the organization at the time of the founding of the Province of Quebec Football (Soccer) Association.
 He was elected a member of the executive committee of the PQFA in 1911 and 1912.
 Earlier he was a referee and had refereed the game between the Montreal All-Stars and the touring Corinthians from England in 1906.

 National Hockey Association

 On November 15, 1914, Calder was appointed secretary-treasurer of the National Hockey Association (NHA).

 In 1917, the NHA owners decided to drop Eddie Livingstone's Toronto Blueshirts franchise and took his players.
-Robinson, seeing he was as powerless as his predecessor Emmett Quinn was resigned as NHA president.
+Frank Robinson, seeing he was as powerless as his predecessor Emmett Quinn was resigned as NHA president.
 At the time, Calder was the secretary-treasurer when Frank Robinson resigned as president of the NHA in 1917.
 Calder, the league secretary, saw an opportunity in the situation.
 He decided that the NHA owners allied against Livingstone needed someone to represent them, and, in effect, Calder was—at least for all practical purposes—the new president of the NHA.
 He arranged meetings between the NHA's owners to figure out how to get rid of Livingstone, and decided to form a new league.